 Sooner or later, you might be called upon to explain how your business deals with data.
 Do you really use customer data for the purpose it’s collected for?
 Good.
 And are you prepared to prove it to a legislator?

 You should keep track of all data touchpoints, from collection to use.
-Try to implement data leak prevention technologies and processes that help your organization both reconcile information across systems and processes and build stronger auditing that can trace data trails.
+Try to implement data leak prevention technologies and processes that help your organisation both reconcile information across systems and processes and build stronger auditing that can trace data trails.
 Do not forget about the data you store offline.
 This is especially important during any crisis that impacts the way you run your business, such as COVID-19.

-If you have your own IT team, it is surely able to manage some of the key steps that lead to better compliance with the CPAA.
+If you have your own IT team, it is surely able to manage some of the key steps that lead to better compliance with the GDPR.
 But if your IT team has to manage everything, it may get overwhelmed.
 Your IT staff also needs to stay on top of patching, monitoring for threats and being ready to respond to any security incidents.
 Responsible employee behavior will go a long way toward relieving the burden on IT staff.

 6. Beware of accidental spread of information about customers on the internet